JoepH123/BIP_ML_PROJECT_E00659/README.md

 # [Section 4] Results
-Our experiments led to several notable findings:
+**Experiment 1: High-Dimensional Model Performance** Neural Network (NN) vs. Random Forest (RF):
+Neural Network: Achieved an accuracy of 98.0% on the test set, demonstrating strong capability in handling high-dimensional data through complex pattern recognition.
+Random Forest: Recorded 97.1% accuracy, slightly lower than the neural network but still effective in managing high-dimensional spaces without extensive preprocessing.
+Analysis: The slightly higher neural network performance suggests its potential benefits in handling complex, high-dimensional datasets.
+However, the close performance indicates that both models are robust options for high-dimensional data.

+**Experiment 2: Text-to-Vector Transformation Methods** Impact of Vectorization Techniques:
+English TFIDF: Did not significantly improve model performance, indicating the limited predictive power of the 'DescrizioneRiga' text column in the dataset.
+Italian TFIDF: Similar results to English TFIDF, showing no substantial enhancement in model accuracy.
+Transformer Embeddings: Despite capturing more nuanced meanings of the text, transformer embeddings did not lead to better predictive performance.
+Analysis: The lack of significant improvement with advanced text vectorization methods suggests that the textual content of the 'DescrizioneRiga' column may not hold crucial information for predicting VAT codes.
+The focus might be better placed on other more predictive features within the dataset.

+**Experiment 3: Low-Dimensional Model Comparison** Performance in Reduced Feature Context:
+Neural Network: Showed a marked decrease in performance in the reduced feature set, highlighting its dependency on a broader range of data inputs.
+Random Forest and Decision Tree: Both models performed robustly with reduced features.
+The Random Forest achieved an accuracy of 97.3%, and the Decision Tree was close with 97.0% accuracy.
+Analysis: The strong performance of the Random Forest and Decision Tree in a reduced feature set suggests their suitability for scenarios where computational efficiency and model simplicity are prioritized.
+Their ability to maintain high accuracy with fewer inputs also indicates a better fit for practical applications where interpretability and operational efficiency are crucial.

+In Summary:
 Model Performance:

+The experiments underscore the effectiveness of simpler, rule-based models like Decision Trees and Random Forests in various data contexts.
+In contrast, Neural Networks, while powerful in high-dimensional settings, may not offer substantial advantages in situations where data features are limited or when interpretability and simplicity are required.

-Random Forest (RF) and Decision Tree (DT) models yielded similar results to the Neural Network (NN) when applied to the full feature set.
+Random Forest (RF) models yielded similar results to the Neural Network (NN) when applied to the full feature set.
 When using a reduced feature set, both RF and DT outperformed the NN, suggesting that these models are more robust to feature set reduction.
 The NN's performance dipped more significantly than RF and DT in lower-dimensional spaces, indicating a possible over-reliance on the availability of high-dimensional data.

-Feature Reduction:
 The experiments demonstrated that both RF and DT maintain commendable performance despite a significant reduction in the number of features.
 This reinforces the notion that these models can effectively capture the underlying patterns in the data with fewer features (utilizing less computational power).

 # [Section 5] Conclusions